meatball133/crystal/concepts/char/about.md

 ## Escaping

-As with Strings are thier certain characters that can't be written directly, and to write them do you need to escape them.
+As with Strings are their certain characters that can't be written directly, and to write them do you need to escape them.
 To write an escape sequence you can use the `\` character followed by the character you want to escape.

 These are the special characters in Crystal: